Zurich Life Insurance Reviews 2023

 Headquartered in Zurich, Switzerland, the company offers personal and commercial insurance in more than 170 countries.
 Types of cover include whole of life insurance, decreasing term, and critical illness cover.

-Zurich is one of the largest insurance groups in the world and one of only a handful considered truly global.
-Life insurance is one of its most popular products and the company offers a range of plans to UK residents.
+Zurich is one of the largest insurance groups in the world and one of only a handful considered genuinely global.
+Life insurance is one of its most popular products, and the company offers a range of plans to UK residents.

 The Level Protection Plan provides financial protection and peace of mind to help beneficiaries make a claim, cover living expenses or repay a loan or mortgage.
 It may include term life, term critical illness, or term life or earlier covered critical illness coverage.
 Life coverage pays a cash benefit if, during the policy term, the insured is diagnosed with a terminal illness and is expected to live for fewer than 12 months or the individual dies.

 See How Zurich Insurance Plans Compare Against Other Life Insurance Companies – Quick To Complete Quote Form

 Critical illness coverage pays a cash sum if the insured is diagnosed with a specified critical illness during the policy term.
-Life or earlier covered critical illness coverage will pay upon the earlier of the two incidents that occur during the term.
+Life or earlier covered critical illness coverage will pay a lump sum upon the earlier of the two incidents that occur during the term.

 Indexation of life coverage is available with the Level Protection Plan, increasing the benefit in line with increases in the Retail Prices Index, Average Earnings Index, or five or ten percent, as elected by the insured.
-The premium increase is based on age, sex, smoking status at policy start, and the number of years remaining in the term.
+The premium increase is based on age, sex, smoking status at the policy start, and the number of years remaining in the term.